autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cli-node-types.md

 ### Archive Consensus Node

-An archival node processes all blocks and services peers.
+An archival node keeps a history of all blocks and serves peers.
 It preserves the blockchain's state and entire history.
 It is useful for faster historical block retrieval and block explorers.
-All farmers, operators and timekeepers can become archival nodes.
+All farmers, operators and timekeepers can be archival nodes.

 ```bash
 subspace-node run \